 Beginning with the Third Sunday, there is a semicontinuous reading of the Synoptic Gospels.
 This reading is arranged in such a way that as the Lord's life and preaching unfold the teaching proper to each of these Gospels is presented.

-- especially on the Day of Prayer for Prisoners and their Dependants (2nd Sunday in October)
+- especially on the Day of Prayer for Peace (2nd Sunday in Ordinary Time)

-- especially on Youth Day (Christ the King)
+- especially on World Day for the Sick (11 February)

 Visit the Roman Missal website